Step 1 - Get A Quote

 Why Do Vehicles Get Impounded in the UK?

-When your car suddenly disappears into the mysterious depths of an impound lot, it’s usually for a legal reason.
-Whether the police, DVLA, or other authorities are involved, here are the most common causes of vehicle impounding in the UK:
+When your vehicle suddenly disappears into the mysterious depths of an impound lot, there’s usually a legal reason behind it.
+Whether it’s the police, the DVLA, or another authority involved, the most common causes include:

 • Driving without valid insurance or a driving licence

-• Using your vehicle in a way that causes a nuisance or danger
+• Using a vehicle in a way that causes a nuisance or danger

 • Illegal parking, abandonment, or obstruction

-• Leaving a broken-down vehicle in a hazardous spot
+• Leaving a broken-down vehicle in a hazardous location

-Knowing why your vehicle was impounded can help you avoid repeat performances and speed up its release next time (hopefully, there won’t be a next time!).
+Knowing why your vehicle was impounded can help speed up the release process — and hopefully avoid a repeat performance.

 Short answer: Nope.

-Most standard car insurance policies do not cover retrieving your vehicle from an impound.
-To get your car back, you’ll need a specialist impound vehicle insurance policy that specifically covers impound release.
+Most standard car insurance policies don’t cover releasing a vehicle from an impound.
+To get your vehicle back, you’ll usually need a specialist impound insurance policy that meets police and impound yard requirements.

 Proof of valid insurance